autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/components/localization.md

 ### Vehicle kinematic state

-Current pose and twist of ego,  calculated from localization interface.
+Current pose, velocity and acceleration of ego, calculated from localization interface.

-**Note:** Kinematic state contains pose and velocity.
-In the future, [pose](#vehicle-pose) and [velocity](#vehicle-velocity) will not be used as output for localization.
+**Note:** Kinematic state contains pose, velocity and acceleration.
+In the future, [pose](#vehicle-pose), [velocity](#vehicle-velocity) and [acceleration](#vehicle-acceleration) will not be used as output for localization.

-- nav_msgs/msg/Odometry
+- autoware_msgs/autoware_localization_msgs/msg/KinematicState
    - std_msgs/msg/Header header
    - string child_frame_id
+   - geometry_msgs/PoseWithCovariance pose_with_covariance
-   - geometry_msgs/msg/PoseWithCovariance pose
+   - geometry_msgs/TwistWithCovariance twist_with_covariance
-   - geometry_msgs/msg/TwistWithCovariance twist
+   - geometry_msgs/AccelWithCovariance accel_with_covariance

 The message will be subscribed by the planning and control module.